Facing a DUI? We've helped 115 clients find attorneys today.

 • with a blood alcohol concentration (BAC) of at least .08%, or

-• with an unlawful drug concentration in his or her system.
+• with an unlawful drug concentration in the blood.

 In other words, a DWI conviction can be based on BAC, actual impairment, or a failed drug test.

-Virginia courts have interpreted "operation" to mean being in actual physical control of a vehicle that's on a highway or engaging the machinery of the vehicle that, alone or in sequence, will activate the motive power of the vehicle.
-In other words, a person that has the present ability to engage the vehicle can be convicted of a DWI offense.
+Virginia courts have interpreted “operation” to mean being in actual physical control of a vehicle that’s on a highway or engaging the machinery of the vehicle that “alone, or in sequence, will activate the motive power of the vehicle.”
+In other words, a person who has the present ability to engage the vehicle can be convicted of a DWI offense.
+(Enriquez v.
+Commonwealth, 283 Va.
+511 (2012).)

 Factors of consideration in determining whether a driver was operating a vehicle include things like whether the keys were in the ignition, whether the driver was located in the driver’s seat, whether the engine was running, and whether the driver was awake or asleep.